 Canned pumpkin contains just as many vitamins and nutrients as fresh pumpkin.
 Click here for a pumpkin oatmeal recipe that you can integrate into your breakfast routine that can be doubled as a delicious snack.

-Pumpkin is a unique way to flavour plain yogurt at breakfast or snack time to give your breakfast a seasonal taste!
+Pumpkin is a unique way to flavour plain yogurt at breakfast or snack time to give your breakfast a seasonal taste.
+With an abundance of nutrients and a delicious taste, pumpkins should definitely be on your menu this season.

 What are some of your favourite pumpkin-infused recipes?